Larry-Cui/notebook/docs/immigration/860/ICL860week4.md

 	    - [x] True
 	    - [ ] False

-    5. The fact that violence against women is common in Canada is relevant when considering whether a claim based on gender-based violence can succeed before the RPD or RAD.
+    5. The fact that violence against women is common is relevant when considering whether a claim based on gender-based violence can succeed before the RPD or RAD.
 	    - [ ] True
 	    - [x] False
         > See section B of the IRB, Chairperson Guidlines 4: Women Refugee Claimants Fearing Gender-Related Persecution (November 13, 1996): "The fact that violence, including sexual and domestic violence, **against women is universal is irrelevant** when determining whether rape, and other gender-specific crimes constitute forms of persecution.
 The real issues are whether the violence -- experienced or feared -- is a serious violation of a fundamental human right for a Convention ground."